kortekar/Jenkins/README.md

-# Connecting jenkins to gitlab through access tokens😎
+# ✅Connecting jenkins to gitlab through access tokens😎

 ### -> 🤦🏻‍♂️Install plugins in Jenkins Gitlab API and Gitlab Plugin🤞🏻
 ### -> 🤳🏻Create new access Token in gitlab with API and read and write marked ( Copy and save it you'll get it again )